J Named Places in Allen County, Indiana

 1. 1875 Timeline discussion of Fort Wayne as "the most lawless town in Indiana".

-2. In 1884, a baseball park was built in the Flats with a grandstand to host a “world series” with Chicago playing Providence.
+2. In 1884, League baseball park was built in the Flats with a grandstand to host a “world series” with Chicago playing Providence.
 During the economic depression of the 1930s, the flats became the site of a “Hooverville” which consisted of shacks and shanties that provided crude shelters for out-of-work families.
 Copied from History is in session Courthouse,occupants getbook treatment published May 12, 2019 in The Journal Gazette newspaper.

 4. Allen County’s Jail Flats by Tom Castaldi, local historianpublished July 3, 2014 on History Center Notes & Queries blog.